 Harcourt described the essential element of a Fair Go story as "obvious unfairness".

 In September 2011 a Mount Maunganui company director was convicted of assaulting Harcourt, as he was about to record a piece for Fair Go involving the man's caryard.
+The story made the front page of The NZ Herald for four days running.

 Harcourt is also proud to have commentated club cricket (on cable station Saturn TV) with veteran John Morrison.